Getting to Know Migraine Medications

 When looking at migraine pain relief options, migraine medications fall into one of two categories — preventatives and abortives.

-- Abortive migraine medications are taken when a migraine presents itself in order to stop the migraine.
+- Abortive migraine medications are taken when a migraine presents itself to stop or abort the migraine.
 The earlier these are taken the better they work at stopping the migraine.

 Which Medications Are Used as Preventatives?

-Prevention is key when someone with migraine experiences frequent and disabling attacks.
-For instance, someone with chronic migraine who has 15 or more migraines a month would benefit from taking a preventative medication.
+Prevention is key when someone with a migraine experiences frequent and disabling attacks.
+For instance, someone with a chronic migraine who has 15 or more migraines a month would benefit from taking a preventative medication.

 There are no drugs on the market that specifically target and prevent migraines, however, certain blood pressure medications, anti-seizure drugs, antidepressants, and some herbals have been shown to help in migraine prevention.

 The first class of drugs that specifically target and prevent migraines was approved by the FDA this past May.
 They are called calcitonin gene-related peptide or CGRP inhibitors.
 Certain blood pressure medications, anti-seizure drugs, antidepressants, and some herbals are also still used in migraine prevention.

 CGRP is a neuropeptide that is thought to play a key role in the pathophysiology of a migraine.
 The main function of CGRP is as a neurotransmitter in the central and peripheral nervous systems and also acts as a vasodilator.
 Studies have suggested that the levels of CGRP increase during a migraine attack.